 Value added sales represents net sales less the value of aluminum and other costs, as well as outsourced service provider ("OSPs") costs that are included in net sales.
 Contractual arrangements with our customers allow us to pass on changes in aluminum and certain other costs.
 Value added sales adjusted for foreign exchange represents value added sales on a constant currency basis.
 For entities reporting in currencies other than the U.S. dollar, the current period amounts are translated using the prior year comparative period exchange rates, rather than the actual exchange rates in effect during the current period.
-Value added sales adjusted for foreign exchange rates and OSP costs and fluctuations in foreign exchange rates.
+Value added sales adjusted for foreign exchange allows users of the financial statements to consider our net sales information both with and without the aluminum, other costs and OSP costs and fluctuations in foreign exchange rates.
 Management utilizes value added sales adjusted for foreign exchange as a key metric in measuring and evaluating the growth of the Company because it eliminates the volatility of the cost of aluminum and changes in foreign exchange rates.
-Management utilizes value added sales the volatility of the cost of aluminum and changes in foreign exchange rates.
-Management utilizes value added sales the volatility of the cost of aluminum and changes in foreign exchange rates.
 Management utilizes value added sales in calculating adjusted EBITDA margin to eliminate volatility of the cost of aluminum in evaluating year-over-year margin growth.

 Adjusted EBITDA is defined as earnings before interest income and expense, income taxes, depreciation, amortization, restructuring charges and other closure costs and impairments of long-lived assets and investments, changes in fair value of the redeemable preferred stock embedded derivative, acquisition and integration, certain hiring and separation related costs, proxy contest fees, gains associated with early debt extinguishment and accounts receivable factoring fees.
 We use adjusted EBITDA as an important indicator of the operating performance of our business.
-Adjusted EBITDA is used in our internal forecasts and models when establishing internal operating budgets, supplementing the financial results and forecasts reported to our Board of Directors and evaluating short-term and long-term operating trends in our operational measures to manage our business, to evaluate our performance compared to prior periods and the marketplace and to establish operational goals.
+Adjusted EBITDA is used in our internal forecasts and models when establishing internal operating budgets, supplementing the financial results and forecasts reported to our Board of Directors and evaluating short-term and long-term operating trends in our operations.
+We believe the adjusted EBITDA financial measure assists in providing a more complete understanding of our underlying operational measures to manage our business, to evaluate our performance compared to prior periods and the marketplace and to establish operational goals.
 Adjusted EBITDA is a non-GAAP financial measure and should not be considered in isolation or as a substitute for financial information provided in accordance with U.S. GAAP.
 This non-GAAP financial measure may not be computed in the same manner as similarly titled measures used by other companies.